egerong/text-to-speech-worker/README.md

 - `MQ_EXCHANGE` (optional) - RabbitMQ exchange name (`text-to-speech` by default)
 - `MQ_HEARTBEAT` (optional) - heartbeat interval (`60` seconds by default)
 - `MQ_CONNECTION_NAME` (optional) - friendly connection name (`TTS worker` by default)
-- `MKL_NUM_THREADS` (optional) - number of threads used for intra-op parallelism by PyTorch (used for the vocoder model) . `16` by default.
-If set to a blank value, it defaults to the number of CPU cores which may cause computational overhead when deployed on larger nodes.
-Alternatively, the `docker run` flag `--cpuset-cpus` can be used to control this.
-For more details, refer to the [performance and hardware requirements](#performance-and-hardware-requirements) section below.

 By default, the container entrypoint is `main.py` without additional arguments, but arguments should be defined with the `COMMAND` option.
 The only required flag is `--model-name` to select which model is loaded by the worker.
 The full list